PrestaShop/prestashop.github.io/news/_posts/releases/2018-12-18-prestashop-1-7-5-0-available.md

 ### Clear cache on module action

-PrestaShop now clears the symfony cache when an action is performed on a module (install, uninstall, enable, …) This is necessary because modules can now use Symfony routing and services, so we need to clear the cache if we want these services/routing to be updated.
+PrestaShop now clears the symfony cache when an action is performed on a module (install, uninstall, enable, …).
+This is necessary because modules can now use Symfony routing and services, so we need to clear the cache if we want these services/routing to be updated.

-### Changes

-A lot has been done to make this “minor” PrestaShop version a reality.
-Here’s 1.7.5 in numbers:

-- 448 merged Pull Requests (vs 210 in 1.7.3 and 260 in 1.7.4)
-- files changed (164812 insertions, 129497 deletions)
-- 2903 files changed
-- 2079 commits merged
-- 114 issues fixed
-- 75 people contributed!

 ## PrestaShop ❤ Community